jellyfin/jellyfin.org/docs/general/post-install/networking/9_advanced/fail2ban.md

 - Jellyfin remotely accessible
 - Fail2ban installed and running
 - Knowing where the logs for Jellyfin are stored: by default `/var/log/jellyfin/` for desktop and `/config/log/` for docker containers.
 - Jellyfin log level set to `Info` (failed authentication entries are not logged at `Error`).
-This setting is in `logging.json`, located in the regular Jellyfin config folder or in `/etc/jellyfin/`.
+This setting is can be found in `logging.json`

 ## Step one: create the jail